Dosage form: ointment

 USE IN SPECIFIC POPULATIONS

-Teratogenicity studies with calcitriol were performed in which rats were treated orally at dosages of 0.9 mcg/kg/day (5.4 mcg/m/day) and in which rabbits received topical application of Calcitriol Ointment (3 ppm) to 6.4% of the body surface area.
+Teratogenicity studies with calcitriol were performed in which rats were treated orally at dosages up to 0.9 mcg/kg/day (5.4 mcg/m2/day) and in which rabbits received topical application of Calcitriol Ointment (3 ppm) to 6.4% of the body surface area.
 No effects on reproductive or fetal parameters were observed in rats.
 In rabbits, topically applied calcitriol induced a significantly elevated mean post-implantation loss and an increased incidence of minor skeletal abnormalities due to retarded ossification of the pubic bones.
 A slightly increased incidence of skeletal variation (extra 13th rib, reduced ossification of epiphyses) was also observed.
 These effects may have been secondary to maternal toxicity.
 Based on the recommended human dose and instructions for use, it is not possible to calculate human dose equivalents for animal exposures in these studies.